Medical Schools in Maryland: How to Get In (2025)

 Johns Hopkins University School of Medicine

-Johns Hopkins hospital has consistently ranked in the top 5 hospitals nationally for the last 30 years.
-Its known for a high standard of care, excellent resources and a rigorous academic program that ensures the best and the brightest walk its halls.
+Beyond its research reputation, Johns Hopkins Hospital has been a pillar of excellence in patient care, consistently ranking among the top five hospitals in the United States for over three decades.
+It’s known for a high standard of care, excellent resources and a rigorous academic program that ensures the best and the brightest walk its halls.

 Suggested reading: (How to Get into Johns Hopkins Medical School)